CERTIFICATE OF ORIGIN GUIDE

 WTC Northern California

-The WTC Northern California is an authorized issuer of certificates of origin for businesses throughout Northern California.
-We issue both standard and preferential certificates of origin, verify supporting documentation, and provide certification accepted by customs authorities worldwide.
+The WTC Northern California is an authorized issuer of certificates of origin for businesses throughout California.
+We issue both standard and preferential certificates of origin accepted by customs authorities worldwide.
+Apostille and Legalization services are available for an additional cost.

 Working with WTC Northern California means working with a trade organization that understands international commerce — not just a document processing service.